oyugijr/signup_1/README.md

 If you'd like to contribute to the sign up form project, please follow these guidelines:

 - Code style: Follow the existing code style and conventions
-- Testing: Write unit tests for any new features or changes
 - Pull requests: Submit pull requests against the `main` branch

 ## License